monrroyag/Neural-Swarm-2.0-Youtube-Gemini/README.md

 *   **Audit Check**: When a script is generated, it's sent to the `AuditPanel`.
 *   **The Threshold**: If the global quality score is below **7/10**, the graph rejects the content.
 *   **Iterative Refinement**: The `Editor en Jefe` receives the full audit critique and the original script, re-writing it to address specific flaws.
 The process repeats until the quality threshold is met.

+### 🛑 Emergency Stop & Control (v2.2.6)
+Total control over the Swarm.
+The new **Stop Swarm** functionality allows you to halt the entire production pipeline at the next checkpoint.
+This is critical for:
+*   **Saving API Quota**: Stop the generation if the niche or strategy isn't meeting expectations early on.
+*   **Real-Time Status**: A persistent "ACTIVE" indicator keeps you informed of the Swarm's heartbeat.

 ```mermaid
 graph TD